-Not everyone diagnosed with recurrent or metastatic breast cancer experiences pain, but many people are afraid of the pain that may be caused by advanced-stage cancer.
-Still, living with recurrent or metastatic cancer does not have to mean living with pain.
+Not everyone diagnosed with metastatic breast cancer experiences pain, but many people are afraid of the pain that may be caused by advanced-stage cancer.
+Still, living with metastatic cancer does not have to mean living with pain.
 There are many treatments available to ease pain.
 The best pain treatment for you will depend on the location of the cancer, its size, and how much it has spread.

 If you're in pain, talk to your doctor.
 Telling your doctor about your pain isn't complaining or whining!
 When you're describing your pain to your doctor, it's important to provide as much detail as you can.
 You may want to keep a daily diary or record of your pain that includes:

 - the activities or times of day that seem to be linked to the pain becoming worse or better

 - any pain medicines you're taking and their effectiveness

 In many cases, the best way to relieve pain is to shrink the tumor causing the pain using: